amiteKP/website-of-a-real-estate-company/README.md

 # website-of-a-real-estate-company
-this is a website designed for a real estate company HTML and CSS used here.
+ an amazing website designed for a real estate company, HTML and CSS used here.